GabyUSTC/lds-homepage/content/authors/boyideng/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Boyi Deng (邓博以) is currently a MSc student in LDS, where he is supervised by Prof. Fuli Feng.
+Boyi Deng is currently a MSc student in LDS, where he is supervised by Prof. Fuli Feng.